0xKubitus/Cairo-Loto_PoC_backend_cairo-0/README.md

 <br>
 <br>

+## About TokenURI

-NOTE THAT 'tokenURI' MUST BE <= 31 CHARACTERS...
+Note that your 'tokenURI' must be <= 31 characters long.
--> USE https://uri.to/ TO SHORTEN AN URI.
+-> use https://uri.to/ to shorten an URI.
--> USE https://codebeautify.org/string-hex-converter TO CONVERT INTO HEX YOUR SHORTENED URI STRING.
+-> use https://codebeautify.org/string-hex-converter to convert into hex your shortened URI string (then, you will only need to add '0x' as prefix to make the felt representation of your string).
 :wink: